MLP Pickleball: The Complete Guide to Major League Pickleball (2026)

 Playoffs

-The schedule features a coast-to-coast tour hitting major markets: Dallas, New York, Chicago, Austin, and Walt Disney World — plus a grand finale at CityPickle at Wollman Rink in Central Park, one of the most famous outdoor venues in the world.
+The itinerary is a cross-country tour that hits the highlights: Dallas, New York, Chicago, Austin, and Walt Disney World for the final push and the spectacular conclusion at CityPickle at Wollman Rink in Central Park, the ultimate outdoor venue.

-Select events will also feature MiLP (Minor League Pickleball) and Jr. MLP competitions, giving amateur and youth players a chance to compete alongside the pros.
+A few events will also include MiLP (Minor League Pickleball) and Jr. MLP tournaments, allowing amateur and youth players to compete alongside the professionals.

 Key 2026 Rule Changes